NVIDIA/nim-deploy/kserve/README.md

  > **Note**: The NIM YAML files  provides are just an example, a user could create more configurations than listed by specifying different GPU quantities or architectures referencing the same NIM containers and `pvc` configurations.

 6. Validate that the NIM is running by posting a query against the KServe endpoint.
-Additional KServe metrics are available internally on the `ClusterIP` at port `9091` on `/metrics/`
+Additional KServe metrics are available internally on the `ClusterIP` at port `9091` on `/metrics/`, see the [NIM docs](https://docs.nvidia.com/nim/large-language-models/latest/observability.html) for additional metrics details.

 ```
 # KServe URL can be obtained from `kubectl get inferenceservice` or the cluster-ip from the private predictor on `kubectl get svc` depending on KServe setup.